brianbunke/brianbunke.github.io/_posts/2017-05-09-github-lingo.md

 - [@markwragg] for [suggestions].
 Thanks!
 - [In Case of Fire] and [xkcd] for the laffs
+- [lipkau] for reminding me of GitHub's projects tab

 |Being an Upstanding Gitizen|
 |---------------------------|